 Summer Field School

-Built in 1816, remains of John Stoddart's gristmill still stand alongside the "Great Falls of the Lehigh River."
+Built in 1816, remains of John Stoddart's gristmill still stand alongside the Great Falls of the Lehigh River.

-Stoddartsville includes sites of historic significance that date from the late-1700s to the early-1900s (http://www.nps.gov/nr/travel/delaware/sto.htm).
-Additionally, survey at Stoddartsville in the 1980s identified artifacts that date to the Late Archaic (4000-5000 years ago).
+The Kutztown University Archaeology Field School will be held this summer at Stoddartsville in northeast Pennsylvania.
+Stoddartsville includes sites of historic significance that date from the late-1700s to the early-1900s (http://www.nps.gov/nr/travel/delaware/sto.htm), as well as prehistoric sites that date to the Late Archaic (4000-5000 years ago).
+Stoddartsville is best known as the site of an early-19th century milling village built by John Stoddart at the headwaters of the Lehigh River.
 Our efforts this summer will include mapping, pedestrian survey, geophysical survey (with Dr. Laura Sherrod), and test excavations focused on the historic period.
 Future field seasons will examine the prehistoric record at Stoddartsville.

-- ANT 320: Tues May 26 - Friday June 5
+- ANT 320: Tuesday May 26 - Friday June 5

-- ANT 321: Mon June 8 - Friday June 19
+- ANT 321: Monday June 8 - Friday June 19

 Johnryan Mascione '15, Kelsey Backenstoes '15, Matt Kayhart '16, Dr. Cindy Stunkard, and Dr. Khori Newlander help the Kerrick family and friends raise the Carriage Barn, originally built by Lewis Stull in the mid-1800s (http://wnep.com/2014/10/26/raising-a-barn-the-old-fashioned-way/).